Abenezer-A/paysim_integration_example/README.md

 ### 8. Test the Payment Flow!

-Visit [http://localhost:3000](http://localhost:3000) in your browser.
+Visit [(https://abc123.ngrok-free.app)](https://abc123.ngrok-free.app) in your browser.
 Walk through the store and test a complete transaction.
 Watch the server terminal and ngrok logs for real-time feedback.

 ---

 ## 📄 License

-This project is provided for demo and educational purposes only.
-No warranty or liability implied.